 Principals, superintendents, and school district administrators are public-facing by design.
 Your name appears on school websites, board meeting minutes, and local news.
-Data broker sites connect that name to your home address, personal phone number, and family members, making you reachable far beyond the school building.
+Data places connect that name to your home address, personal phone number, and family members, making you reachable far beyond the school building.

 Protect your home address →Education leaders make decisions that affect children.
 Some parents take those decisions personally enough to look up where you live.